Why Is My Cat Suddenly Pooping Outside The Litter Box? Keep Your Feline Healthy!

 I changed by litter with Dr. Elsey’s litter, recommended to me by a friend.
 I found out my cat really liked this litter.
 Ohh!
 I’m so relieved now seeing my cat poop inside the box.
 You can also try different depths of the litter in order to see which depth suits your furry pet.

 Hope that you have got the answer to your question.
 Now, you do not have to seek answers to “why is my cat pooping outside the litter box?”
 Try these above methods and you’ll see that your cat will start pooping inside the litter box, rather than dirtying up your home.

 And, don’t just wait for your cat to start pooping inside the box on its own.
 You are the parent of your cat, so it’s your responsibility to take action right away you notice some change in your cat’s pooping habits.

+If you like this article, then please share it with your friends and family.
 Feel free to leave your comments below, if you have any queries.
 Also, you can tell me which solution worked for you.
 I will love to hear from you.